mariusgrHiof/profile-card-component-main/README.md

 ### Continued development

-I'm going to enhance my HTML and CSS skills by continue creating more sites and javaScript to make the sites interactive.
+I'm going to enhance my HTML and CSS skills by continue creating more sites and add javaScript to make the sites interactive.

 ### Useful resources